lotusnprod/lotus-manuscript/manuscript.md

 #### Realignment

 In order to fetch back the referenced structure-organism pairs links in the original data, the cleaned structures, cleaned organisms, and cleaned references were re-aligned with the initial entries.
-This resulted in over 6.2M referenced structure-organism pairs.
+This resulted in 6.2M+ referenced structure-organism pairs.
 Those pairs were not unique, with redundancies among electronic NP resources and different original categories leading to the same final pair (for example, entry reporting InChI=1/C21H20O12/c22-6-13-15(27)17(29)18(30)21(32-13)33-20-16(28)14-11(26)4-8(23)5-12(14)31-19(20)7-1-2-9(24)10(25)3-7/h1-5,13,15,17-18,21-27,29-30H,6H2/t13-,15+,17+,18-,21+/m1/s1 in *Crataegus oxyacantha* or InChI=1S/C21H20O12/c22-6-13-15(27)17(29)18(30)21(32-13)33-20-16(28)14-11(26)4-8(23)5-12(14)31-19(20)7-1-2-9(24)10(25)3-7/h1-5,13,15,17-18,21-27,29-30H,6H2/t13-,15+,17+,18-,21+/m1/s1 in *Crataegus stevenii* both led to OVSQVDMCBVZWGM-DTGCRPNFSA-N in *Crataegus monogyna*).
-After deduplication, over 2M unique structure-organism pairs were obtained.
+After deduplication, 2M+ unique structure-organism pairs were obtained.

 After the curation of all three objects, all of them were put together again.
 Therefore, the original aligned table containing the original pairs was joined with each curation result.